keithbuhler/keithbuhler.github.io/_posts/2016-07-07-writing-tools.md

 * [Words to pages](http://wordstopages.com/).
 This tool is useful when writing for presentations or lectures.
 It helps you estimate how many pages your paper will be, how long it will take to read or to read outloud. etc.
 * [Simple Writer](https://xkcd.com/simplewriter/).
 This playful tool from Randall Munroe of [xkcd fame](http://www.xkcd.com/) helps you write using only the 1000 most common words.
 A good exercise for testing how well you understand a thing.

-That's all for now!

-(This post is periodically updated: first update, July 2016)
+(That's all for now!
+This post will be periodically updated: first update, July 2016)